We feel your (back) pain

 When mattress shopping, knowing what to look for can help you choose the best mattress for you and your back.
 Some things to consider:

-- Space – According to EverydayHealth.com, we all move 40-60 times when sleeping each night.
+- Space for your mattress – According to experts, we all move 40-60 times when sleeping each night.
 If you sleep with a partner, you may need more space to allow for all that rocking and rolling.
 King size mattresses offer sprawlers an opportunity to move freely throughout the night without disturbing their partner.

 Choosing the right mattress based on your natural sleep posture is important.
 It needs to be firm enough to provide support and soft enough to contour your body.
 Simple, right?